Diogomadeira97/Dietpi-NAS/README.md

 • Change host name on 'Security Options'.

-• Change the networking to static and enable ipv6 on 'Network Options: Adapters'.
+• Change the networking to **STATIC** and enable IPv6 on 'Network Options: Adapters'.

 • When ask about purge all WiFi related APT packages, mark 'yes', as stated in the [LAN](#LAN) recommendation.